 |HIST 18||Introduction to Middle Eastern Civilization||4|

 |HIST 20||History of Russia & the Soviet Union||4|

 |POLI 2||Comparative Government & Politics||4|

 * Students may also use courses listed in the first section of support courses to fulfill the requirement for the second section of support courses.

-For a list of on-campus courses that satisfy degree requirements, please visit Geography 2018-2019 Degree, Certificate or Transfer Programs.
+For a list of on-campus courses that satisfy degree requirements, please visit Geography 2019-2020 Degree & Certificates.